gigacontr.8

 --logdump list

-Retrieve the journal log entries corresponding to the comma-separated list of IDs.
+Retrieve the journal log entries corresponding to the comma-sep-

 --logdel